-Working in collaboration with a local historic consultant, our Team recommended the complete refurbishment of the Manor House, demolition of an obsolete Carriage House, and construction of a new podium-style building that complements the Manor house at the rear of the site.
+Working in collaboration with a local historic consultant, our Team recommended the complete refurbishment of the Manor House, demolition of an obsolete Carriage House, and construction of a new podium-style building at the rear of the site, designed to complement the Manor house.

-The new three-story building will accommodate 15 rental apartments over covered parking.
+The new three-story building accommodates 15 rental apartments over covered parking.

-The project has also received approval from both the Norwalk Planning Commission and the Norwalk Zoning Commission.
+The project received approval from both the Norwalk Planning Commission and the Norwalk Zoning Commission.

 Type: